 Jail and inmate records are official documents of information about a person’s current and sometimes past inmate status.
-A person who is in jail or considered an inmate is someone who has been deprived of their civil liberties and is on trial for a crime or is serving, which maintains an inmate database that is often searchable online a prison sentence after being convicted of a crime.
-Most states have a Department of Corrections, Florida Department of Corrections
+A person who is in jail or considered an inmate is someone deprived of his/her civil liberties while on trial for a crime or serving a prison sentence after being convicted of a crime.
+Like most states, the Florida Department of Corrections

 Florida Parole Information

-The governor may, with the approval of two members of the Cabinet, grant full or conditional pardons, restore civil rights, commute punishment, and remit fines and forfeitures for offenses.
-In cases of treason, the Governor may grant reprieves until adjournment of the regular session of the Legislature convening next after the conviction, at which session the Legislature may grant a pardon or further reprieve; otherwise, the sentence shall be executed.
+With the approval of two members of their cabinet, the governor may grant full or conditional pardons, restore civil rights, commute punishment, or remit fines and forfeitures for offenses.
+In cases of treason, the governor may grant reprieves that last from the adjournment of a regular session of the legislature until the next session.
+At this session, the legislature may grant the pardon or reprieve, or deny it.

 Florida Probation Records

-Probation records are official documents that show when a person receives probation as an alternative to prison.
-Probation allows people convicted of a crimine in Florida to serve their sentences out of custody, as long as they follow probation conditions imposed by the judge and probation officer The 2017 Florida Statutes
+Probation records show when a person receives probation as an alternative to prison.
+It allows people convicted of a crime in Florida to serve their sentences out of custody, as long as they follow the rules specified at the beginning of their probation by the presiding judge.

-Probation is issued in proportion to the crime, so the length and nature of probation differ (sometimes drastically) from case to case.
-Probation typically falls into three categories: minimally supervised, supervised and intensive – an intensive is a form of very strict probation that has conditions that vary from state to state but that emphasize punishment and control of the offender within the community.
+Probations are issued in proportion to the crime, meaning that the length and nature of the probation differ from case to case.
+Probation falls into three categories: minimally supervised, supervised, and intensive.
+Intensive probation is a form of very strict probation with conditions that emphasize punishment and control of the offender within the community.

 Florida Juvenile Criminal Records